Shoichi Funaki: Cruiserweight Division (2005–2008)

 Funaki lost the championship to Chavo Guerrero in a six-man Cruiserweight Open match at No Way Out.
 At Armageddon, he lost to Jamie Noble in a match on Heat.
 During an interview with then Cruiserweight Champion Kid Kash on an episode of SmackDown!, Funaki was assaulted by Kash, who gave him a brainbuster onto the interview platform.

 At the Royal Rumble, Funaki faced Kid Kash in a match for the title, when he was entered into a Cruiserweight Open along with four other Cruiserweight champions, including the champion Kash.
 Funaki was pinned in this one fall match by then Raw superstar Gregory Helms, who won the match and title.
 At No Way Out, Funaki participated in a Nine Man Cruiserweight Match for the WWE Cruiserweight Championship but Helms retained the title.
 Since that time Funaki, would regularly team with Scotty 2 Hotty during episodes of Velocity and SmackDown!.
 During one such Velocity taping, however, Funaki suffered a 2nd Grade concussion, where he was unconscious for just under two minutes.
 Funaki would resume wrestling later that year, forming a tag team of sorts with Scotty 2 Hotty, which was mainly used to put over debuting wrestlers or tag teams.

 Funaki made a one-off appearance at the Puroresu King Indy Summit, on December 31, 2006, reuniting with Kai En Tai DX in what was being billed as a Kai En Tai DX Revival Ten-Man Tag Match; Funaki reteamed with Taka Michinoku, Kaz Hayashi, Dick Togo and Men's Teioh to face five other wrestlers.
-Funaki returned to WWE television on February 16, 2007, on SmackDown! in a brawl that involved the other SmackDown! cruiserweights and the then-Cruiserweight Champion Gregory Helms.
+Funaki returned to WWE television on the February 16, 2007 episode of SmackDown! in a brawl that involved the other SmackDown! cruiserweights and the then-Cruiserweight Champion Gregory Helms.

 At No Way Out, Funaki participated in a Cruiserweight Open match for the WWE Cruiserweight Championship but was pinned by the champion Helms.
-On May 18 episode of SmackDown!, Funaki was made short work of by recently returned superstar Mark Henry.
+On the May 18 episode of SmackDown!, Funaki was made short work of by recently returned superstar Mark Henry.
 On the June 29 episode of SmackDown!, Funaki got a shot at the Cruiserweight title against Cruiserweight Champion Chavo Guerrero and Jamie Noble, but came up short.
 At The Great American Bash, he participated in a match for the Cruiserweight Championship which Hornswoggle won.
 On the December 14 episode of SmackDown!, he wrestled in a squash match against Edge.
 He also made a televised appearance on January 4, 2008, episode of SmackDown! where he lost to Chavo Guerrero in a Beat the Clock match.
-He suffered a defeat to The Great Khali on April 21, 2008, in Khali's first Smackdown match.

-Funaki legitimately broke his nose at a joint SmackDown/ECW taping in Houston, Texas during a dark match against Vladimir Kozlov.
+He suffered a defeat to The Great Khali on April 21, 2008, in Khali's SmackDown return match.
+On June 6, 2008 Funaki appeared on SmackDown's main event teaming with Batista, Colin Delaney and Nunzio defeating Edge, Chavio Guerrero, Curt Hawkins and Zack Ryder.
+Funaki legitimately broke his nose at a joint SmackDown/ECW taping in Houston, Texas, during a dark match against Vladimir Kozlov.